 Drug Abuse Education.
 Participants in the Drug Abuse Education course receive factual information on the relationship between drug use and crime -- the impact the substance abuse has on the inmate psychologically, biologically and socially, while also motivating inmates to volunteer for the appropriate drug abuse treatment programs.
-In FY 2016 over 24,000 inmates participated in Drug Abuse Education.
+In FY 2018, over 22,000 inmates participated in Drug Abuse Education; for FY 2019, a similar number of participates are projected; and for FY 2020, it is projected that 23,700 inmates will participate.